hs950559/coryrylan.com/_posts/2016-04-02-introduction-to-angular-2-routing.md

 The Component Router is a highly configurable and feature packed router.
 Features included are standard view routing, nested child routes, named routes, and route parameters.
 This post we will cover standard routing, route parameters and nested child routes.
 With these basics we can build a great navigation experience for users that is easy to reason about.
-This post has been updated to the new RC router (3.0.0-alpha.7) that is
+This post has been updated to the new RC router (3.0.0-rc.1) and Angular 2 RC5 that is
 <a href="https://angular.io/docs/ts/latest/guide/router.html" target="_blank">documented</a> on the Angular website.

 ## Basic Routing